RSCJacksonLab/landscapy/docs/cookbook/topology/connected-components.md

 Component-wise analysis prevents infinite cross-component relationships from being converted to finite numbers.
-Recombination is justified only for compatible estimands on a common scale; use node-weighted or otherwise stated weights rather than an unlabelled mean of component means.
+Recombination is justified only for compatible estimands on a common scale.
+Use node-weighted or otherwise stated weights rather than an unlabelled mean of component means.

 ## Common failures